PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 FIELD TRIPS / SPECIAL ACTIVITIES

-Field trips are a scheduled part of our program and will be posted in the SACC monthly schedules and the day camp weekly schedules, as well as in the YMCA Office.
-A sign will be left at the site for parents describing the location and return time of the group.
-During full day care and summer day camp we ask that all children be dropped off 30 minutes prior to departure.
-If your child arrives late and has missed the departure for the field trip, the parent will assume the responsibility for transporting the child to the group at the field trip location and locating staff to sign the child in (even if the child has a walking permission slip, or finding alternative care for the day).
-Schedules are subject to change; please call or visit the YMCA website for the updated information.
-Please realize that our drivers are instructed to consider safety first, and that they may run late when traffic or weather problems occur.
-Attendance on field trips is taken by two different methods.
-A head count is done every 10 minutes.
-Actual documented roll call is taken every 30 minutes.
+Field trips are a scheduled part of our Summer Day Camp programs and Full Day Out programs and will be shared with parents/guardians prior to departure.
+A sign will be left at the site for parents/guardians notifying them of the location and return time of the group.
+During Full Day Out programs and Summer Day Camp programs, we ask that all children be dropped off 30 minutes prior to departure.
+If your child arrives late and has missed the departure for the field trip, the parent/guardian will assume the responsibility for transporting the child to the group at the field trip location and locating YMCA staff to sign the child in (even if the child has a walking permission slip or finding alternative care for the day).
+Schedules are subject to change and parents/guardians will be notified.
+Please realize that our drivers are instructed to consider safety first, and that they may be late when traffic or weather problems occur.

-In addition, the YMCA will be offering special activities where outside organizations will come into our programs as a guest speakers/or give presentations.
+In addition, the YMCA may offer special activities where outside organizations will come into our programs such as a guest speaker/or to give presentations.
 During this time, the YMCA staff will continue supervising and not allow children to be alone with these individuals.

 CAMP T-SHIRTS

-Your child will receive a camp T-shirt when your child is fully registered to the day camp program.
+Your child will receive a camp T-shirt when your child is fully registered to the Summer Day Camp program.
 Camp shirts must be worn on all field trips.
-Additional camp shirts may be purchased after each registrant has received one.

 MEALS AND SNACKS